mpanunto/PanunTools/docs/README_CreateFireProgression.md

 # Create Fire Progression

-I know there are several fire progression tools out there, this is simply one that I created a few years ago, and offer it up as an alternative.
+I know there are several fire progression tools floating around out there, this is simply one that I created a few years back, and offer it up as an alternative.